barbell-math/smoothbrain-sqlmigrate/README.md

 func Load(fs embed.FS, dir string, postOps map[migration]PostMigrationOp) error
 ```

-Loads a set of migration files from the suppled directory of the supplied embeded file system.
+Loads a set of migration files from the supplied directory of the supplied embedded file system.
 All sql migration files are expected to have an integer for the file name and end with a sql file extension.
 Migration files are expected to be strictly increasing with no missing numbers.

 postOps define code that will be run after the corresponding sql migration has been run, as defined by the sql file number.
 Post ops are not required.

-An embeded file system is used to encourage all migrations to be baked into the executable so that deploying any application will not also require deploying a dir containing all the migration files.
+An embedded file system is used to encourage all migrations to be baked into the executable so that deploying any application will not also require deploying a dir containing all the migration files.

 <a name="Run"></a>
 ## func [Run](<https://github.com/barbell-math/smoothbrain-sqlmigrate/blob/main/sqlMigrate.go#L82>)